mdxp-js/rehype-mdx-splitwrap/README.md

 ```

 ## API
-This package has a single default export which is the recma plugin.
+This package has a single default export which is the rehype plugin.
 The plugin takes the following options:

 <details>